syncfusion-content/angularjs-docs/angularjs/SunburstChart/Zooming.md

 # Zooming

 Sunburst chart provides zooming (drill down) experience with animation for both mouse and touch enabled devices.
-It allows you to virtualize large sets of data into minimum data view.The zooming is achieved by using the property of `e-zoomsettings`
+It allows you to Virtualize large sets of data into minimum data view.The zooming is achieved by using the property of `e-zoomsettings`

 The following code shows how to initialize the zooming.